jakeharding/repo-health/README.md

 Once successful, the database is ready to be migrated.
 Since we are using an existing database and structure we will need fake the initial migrations that normally created the tables and columns for each Django app using models that map the Github tables.
 These are noted by packages beginning with `gh_`.
 Run this command for every package in the `repo_health` folder: `python manage.py migrate <package_name> --fake-initial`.
 After success run `python manage.py migrate` to run any other migrations.

 Run `python manage.py runserver` to start the built in dev server, and navigate a browser to [http://localhost:8000](http://localhost:8000) to view the index page.

+Run `python manage.py test --keepdb` to run the tests.
+The `--keepdb` is important so Django doesn't try to destroy the test database.

 ### Frontend configuration
 From project root, `cd repo_health/index/static`.
 Run `npm install`.
 After successful install, [http://localhost:8000](http://localhost:8000) should display the Hello World page.